codewithvishh/Banking_System-Java/README.md

 # 🏦 Banking System Application

 A full-stack Java-based banking system built using Spring Boot and Spring Security.
-This project simulates core banking operations such as user registration, authentication, account management, and transaction history — with role-based access for Admin, Manager, and Customer.
+This project simulates core banking operations such as user registration, authentication, account management, and transaction history — with role-based access for Admin, Manager, and User.

 ---

 ## 🚀 Features

-- ✅ Customer registration before login
+- ✅ User registration before login
-- 🔐 Role-based login for Admin, Manager, and Customer
+- 🔐 Role-based login for Admin, Manager, and User
 - 💳 Deposit, withdrawal, and balance check
 - 📜 Transaction history viewing
 - 🔄 RESTful API integration